Jim's Journal: Tony

 Jim's college roommate, and later off-campus apartmentmate.
 Tony is impulsive, often trying out new lifestyles and hobbies, but his short attention span and low threshold of disappointment prevent him from making any major changes.
-He loves practical jokes, but lacks the knowhow for them to succeed, and appoints himself expert on many subjects, though his attention span for other peoples' interests is slight.
+He loves practical jokes, but lacks the know-how for them to succeed, and appoints himself expert on many subjects, though his attention span for other peoples' interests is slight.

 Tony was the (stereo)typical college student: drinking and partying, trying to cram an entire semester's worth of work into a week, and hopelessly pursuing girls who dismissed him as immature.
 After college, he was unable to find a job that would let him use his economics degree.
 After a long tenure at his older brother's shoe store, he moved "up" to selling cable TV subscriptions over the phone.

 Ruth

 Jim met Ruth while working at McDonald's.
 She is cheerful and kind, if a bit overbearing, and easily the most mature and responsible character in the strip.
-She was made crew chief at McDonald's, and after graduation, found a job in her chosen field as a dental assistant.
+She was made crew chief at McDonald's; after graduation, she found a job in her chosen field as a dental assistant.

 Late in the strip, she and Jim were married, though Jim never documented any change in their relationship before the wedding.
 Since then, she has devoted herself to the roles of wife, wage-earner and homemaker, and has been gently trying to influence Jim to be more ambitious.